USDA-SCINet/scinet-site/sn_collections/_guides/slurm_revised.md

 ## Allocation of Time

 When submitting interactive or batch job users can specify time limit by using the  `-t`  (`–time=`) option on  `salloc/srun/sbatch`  commands.
-If the time limit is not explicitly specified, it will be set to the partition's Maximum Simulation Time (see the table above).
+If the time limit is not explicitly specified, it will be set to the partition's Maximum Simulation Time (see the tables on the [Partitions or Queues](/guides/use/partitions-queues) page).

 ## Using SLURM